 Do they turn to historical sales data?
 Maybe go with what the customers expect?
 Play to brand’s identity and hope it’s enough?

 If they stock too much variety, they may lack focus and create confusion among their customers.
 Not being clear on the store’s identity can alienate customers and negatively impact repeat sales.
-If the product mix is limited or narrow, there is always a looming risk of being dominated by a competitor who has a better inventory mix or size.
+If the product mix is too narrow, there is always a looming risk of losing customers to large players that cater to many tastes and preferences.

-With a product-centric approach deeply engraved in their nature, retailers are understandably having difficulty hitting the jackpot.
+With a product-centric approach deeply engraved in their nature, retailers are understandably having difficulty hitting the jackpot when it comes to assortment planning.
 The answer lies in key factors like brand identity, category weight, market trends, and price range.
 Each provides a clue to the mystery, coupled with tangible information from the marketing department (number of products per order, response rates, etc).

-Since there is no crystal ball in retail (except as a product, maybe), how can they know what products customers will want?
-There are too many forks in the road ahead.
-They can ride the trend now and worry about the coming trends later.
-They can play it safe with the mainstays, stick to the tried-and-true formulae.
+Since there is no crystal ball in retail (except as a product, maybe), how can brands and retailers know what products customers will want?
+There are too many data points to consider from different channels and geographies during assortment planning process.
+Merchandisers are constantly inundated with strategic choices on assortments.
+Fashion retails teams need to ride the latest trends without making risky maneuvers that affect the bottom line in the assortment planning process.
+Stuck between appeasing to consumers and improving their sales, playing it safe with the mainstays, sticking to the tried-and-true formulae sounds tempting too.
 Or, they can risk by pushing potential future winners.
-We’ll paint you a picture with two seemingly different examples.
+We’ll paint you a picture with two seemingly different examples of assortment planning.

-Topshop, the fast fashion brand, has a fairly odd combination of totes.
+Topshop, the fast fashion brand, assortment has a fairly odd combination of totes.
 There are:

 - 3 versions of trend-forward styles;